EphemeralSapient/txtshare_backend/README.md

 ## Etc
 Check example.env and create corresponding values to make it functional for `npm run start`

+Or you can bundle it via `npm run build` and start it from `node dist/bundle.js`

 Hosted this at http://semp.myddns.me/txt